-According to Table 3.1 in Chapter 9 of the Hong Kong Planning Standards and Guidelines (HKPSG), guidelines on the buffer distances for air sensitive usage from vehicular emissions and industrial emissions have been recommended.
-The type of pollution source, associated parameters and their respective minimum buffer distances for open space sites are given in Table 1.2.
-The HKPSG buffer distances recommended for "active and passive recreational uses" have been adopted as references for residential uses in this assessment.
+According to Table 3.1 in Chapter 9 of the Hong Kong Planning Standards and Guidelines (HKPSG), guidelines on the buffer distances for air sensitive uses from vehicular emissions and industrial emissions have been recommended.
+The type of pollution source, associated parameters and their respective minimum buffer distances for open space sites are given in Table 1.2 Table 1.2.